mobilemind/text2datauri/README.md

 ## Release History

+1.0.4: switch to eslint and apply best practices feedback from it

 1.0.3: updates based on lint and for Code Climate testing/feedback

 1.0.2: updated package.json and .travis.tml to use `node` >5.0.0 and `grunt` >1.0.0